Rodrigo Dantas

-Rodrigo Corrêa Dantas (born October 20, 1989 in Rio de Janeiro) is a Brazilian footballer, who currently plays for Casa Pia.
+Rodrigo Corrêa Dantas (born October 20, 1989, in Rio de Janeiro) is a Brazilian footballer who plays as a midfielder for Série C club Sampaio Corrêa.

 Career

 The attacking midfielder began his career with Botafogo, later played on loan for Portuguesa-RJ and América-RN.
 In March 2011, he joined Swedish club Västerås SK Fotboll on a loan deal lasting until 31 May 2011.